stevevillardi/Logic.Monitor/README.md

 # Change List

+## 3.6.5

+- Updated commands (**New-LMAlertAck** & **New-LMAlertNote**) due to LM APIv4 endpoint changes to the data model for alerts.
+You must be on module 3.6.5 or later in order to properly use these commands.

 ## 3.6.4

 - Fixed issue with Import-LMMerakiCloud command that caused meraki org device group creation to fail if meraki org name matched lm portal name